caroleolivier/caroleolivier.github.io/_posts/2017-11-21-javascript-modules.md

 #### Conclusion

-So here is what I understand about modules now (and remember to double check what I am writting): JavaScript modules exist natively only since [ES6](http://www.ecma-international.org/ecma-262/6.0/ECMA-262.pdf) (2015) so they are very recent.
+So here is what I understand about modules now (and remember to double check what I am writing): JavaScript modules have only existed since [ES6](http://www.ecma-international.org/ecma-262/6.0/ECMA-262.pdf) (2015) so they are very recent.
 However, modules were added to the languages thanks to third party libraries and standards such as [AMD](https://github.com/amdjs/amdjs-api/blob/master/AMD.md) and [CommonJS Modules](http://wiki.commonjs.org/wiki/Modules/1.1).
 For web applications, since browsers do not widely support ES6 yet, ES6 modules must be transpiled to ES5 and some module implementation.
-In practice, when using [Babel](https://babeljs.io/) and [webpack](https://webpack.js.org/), Babel first transpiles ES6 modules to CommonJS modules (by default but can be changed) and webpack later converts it to its own module implementation.
+In practice, when using [Babel](https://babeljs.io/) and [webpack](https://webpack.js.org/), Babel first transpiles ES6 modules to CommonJS modules (by default but this can be changed) and webpack later converts it to its own module implementation.

 And this is how modules are being taken care of in my setup, phew!